pytorch/serve/docs/batch_inference_with_ts.md

 TorchServe associates the batch related configuration with each model.
 The frontend then tries to aggregate the batch-size number of requests and send it to the backend.

-## Demo to configure TorchServe with batch-supported model
+## Demo to configure TorchServe ResNet-152 model with batch-supported model

 In this section lets bring up model server and launch Resnet-152 model, which uses the default `image_classifier` handler for batch inferencing.